MikhailMS/java-shop-example/README.md

 This project will be written using Java 8 approach, rather than Java 7 and older.
 As Java 9 is released, maybe some of new Java features will be introduced if needed.

 Also I am using TDD approach to complete this project as I found this really convinient way to develop projects in Java.
-And as extra I'm trying to use Travis CI for building and testing project together with __ for keeping my code clean and consistent.
+And as extra I'm trying to use Travis CI for building and testing project together with Codacy for keeping my code clean and consistent.
 ## Plan of action:
   - [ ] Erase dummy tests for **Product, Basket, Order, Inventory, Shop** classes and re-write them accordingly
       - [ ] **ProductTest** class